 To the average eye, this group of stars looks at first like a shimmering little cloud of light.
 But further examination, aided by good eyesight, will reveal a tight knot of 6 or 7 brighter stars, though some have recorded 11 or more under excellent conditions.

 The Pleiades have always been held in high esteem through the ages.
 Ancient Grecian temples faced the Pleiades at their rising.
 One passage leading out from the Great Pyramid at Cheops in Egypt was directed toward the Pleiades when they passed overhead.
 The Japanese feast of the Lanterns are remnants of ancient Tauric rites in honor of the Pleiades.

 If you have difficulty recognizing various stars and constellations, start with Pleiades.
-There is nothing else like them in the sky.
-You really can’t look very long at the heavens on a winter night without noticing them and wondering what they are.
+There is nothing else like it in the sky.
+You really can’t look very long at the heavens on a winter night without noticing it and wondering what it is.